 The disease is characterized by death of neurons in the brain causing a progressive deterioration of memory and cognitive skills, such as intellectual ability, language, orientation, recognition and learning ability.
 The disease can also lead to personality changes and psychiatric symptoms, for example; apathy, depression, disorientation, paranoia, aggressiveness, and motor symptoms, such as stiffness, reduced mobility and impaired responsiveness.

-A patient with far advanced Alzheimer’s disease often suffer from serious cognitive and motor symptoms affecting the ability to care for oneself and handle everyday situations.
+A patient with far advanced Alzheimer’s disease often suffers from serious cognitive and motor symptoms affecting the ability to care for oneself and handle everyday situations.
 The disease thus often impairs the quality of life for the patients as well as their families.

 There is currently no cure or treatment that can stop the disease progression.
 Only symptomatic treatments are currently available on the market.

-Great unmet medical need
+High unmet medical need

 Halting Alzheimer’s disease progression would lead to great benefits to patients, families and caregivers and cost savings for society considering the huge cost for the care of patients with dementia.

-Alzheimer’s disease is caused by accumulation of the amyloid-beta peptide in the brain in form of protein aggregates and plaques.
+Alzheimer’s disease is caused by accumulation of the amyloid beta peptide in the brain in form of protein aggregates and plaques.

 In recent years the knowledge of neurodegenerative disorders has moved from description of symptoms to an understanding of the underlying mechanisms that cause the diseases.

-Amyloid-beta aggregation.
+Amyloid beta aggregation.
 Toxic oligomers/protofibrils are the target for BioArctic’s Alzheimer’s disease treatment.

-In the brains of Alzheimer patients there are plaques mainly containing fibrils of amyloid-beta.
-Each fibril contains millions of single amyloid-beta molecules, monomers.
+In the brains of Alzheimer patients there are plaques mainly containing fibrils of amyloid beta.
+Each fibril contains millions of single amyloid beta molecules, monomers.
 The fibrils are so large that they are no longer soluble and will instead form insoluble plaques in the brain tissue.
 An intermediate stage between monomers and fibrils is oligomers/protofibrils, which are still in solution.
-Today the general opinion is that it is these soluble, aggregated forms of amyloid-beta that are harmful for the brain.
+Today the general opinion is that it is these soluble, aggregated forms of amyloid beta that are harmful for the brain.

 Our approach to Alzheimer’s disease

-Amyloid-beta immunotherapy has gained a lot of international attention and emerges as one of the most attractive approaches for delaying disease progression in Alzheimer’s disease.
+Amyloid beta immunotherapy has gained a lot of international attention and emerges as one of the most attractive approaches for delaying disease progression in Alzheimer’s disease.

 The mouse variant of BAN2401, mAb158, has been demonstrated to considerably reduce the levels of oligomers/protofibrils in the brain (Lord et al. 2009) as well as in the spinal fluid of transgenic mice (Tucker et al. 2015).

 We are truly committed to do our outmost to bring innovative and effective disease modifying treatment to patients with early Alzheimer’s disease – a treatment that affects the underlying disease pathology.